Childcare arrangements after divorce & separation

 3. Are the childcare arrangements realistic?

-4. Have you got a way of managing the day to day?
+4. Have you got a way of managing the day-to-day?

 5. Have you let key people know what’s going on?

 The ‘suitable for’ column is just a guide based on the cognitive and emotional development of the average child.
-The suitability of a care pattern will depend a great deal on what your child has been used to, whether there has been a primary carer or care has been shared between parents or other caregivers and of course your child or children’s personality.
+The suitability of a childcare pattern will depend a great deal on what your child has been used to, whether there has been a primary carer or childcare has been shared between parents or other caregivers and of course your child or children’s personality.
 You may also need to consider the impact of siblings.

 Additional resources: